Self-immolation of George Winne Jr.: Memorials

 For decades, faculty and students held vigils in remembrance of Winne in Revelle Plaza.

 In 1976, sculptor Virginia Maksymowicz installed a project called "Thirty Blocks" in what has become known according to campus folklore as the "George Winne Memorial Grove" to the east of Geisel Library and north of Price Center.
 While the clay was damp, the sculptor lay down on the bricks leaving an impression of her body and objects from her purse, which were then fired in a kiln to leave an "archaeological record" of her.
-There is also a small plaque was also installed in this grove, which reads:
+A small plaque was also installed in 2000, which reads: